Subhashhari/Particle_simulator/README.md

 ## Usage

-The Particle System Simulator is a powerful tool designed for visualizing and experimenting with particle systems.
+The Particle Simulator is a powerful tool designed for visualizing and experimenting with particle systems.
 Follow these steps to get started:

 ### 1. Launch the Application
 - Run the program using Makefile to start the simulator.